- TABLE OF CONTENTS

 Required – Hidden: The item is free & pre-selected for inclusion, as it is required in the booking, but cannot be removed/seen by the customer.

-If this option is turned on, the customer will be able to select their own date preference when adding the package add-on to their booking.
+Depending on the option chosen here, the customer will be able to select their own date preference when adding the package add-on to their booking.
+The setting you select here determines how customizable that date will be.

-If turned off, the booking date of the child item will mirror that of the parent item.
-If, for example, the Penthouse is booked from August 2nd to August 7th and the Segway Tour is included as a package add-on, the tour will be scheduled for the first date in the range – August 2nd.
+If selected, the booking date of the child item will mirror that of the parent item.
+If, for example, the Valley Lodge is booked from March 5th to March 11th and the Mountain Bike Adventure is included as a package add-on, this will be scheduled for the first date in the range – March 5th.
+If the item is configured with time slots, which in this case it is, a time may be chosen, but the date of the booking cannot be changed by the customer.

 Allow Parameter Adjustment